deboboy/search-for-intelligence/README.md

 ## Search for Intelligence
 A new beginning for this AI experiments concept.
 This version will be focused on LLM evaluation workflow; and feature scoring and storing of results.

+# ROADMAP
+[ ] Add from Evernote

 # TODOS
+[ ] Add shadcn ui sort component to /experiment-results page [ ] Add CSV download to /experiment-results page
-[ ] Fix architecture so that generated image is loaded in the Experiment Summary sheet component; and in the Experiments Results page
+[ ] Add shadcn ui compare component to /experiment-results page; to select two experiments for comparison [ ] Fix architecture so that generated image is loaded in the Experiment Summary sheet component; and in the Experiments Results page
 [x] Fix architecture so that selecting Replicate model switches to ImageInterface in ExperimentRun; not ChatInterface; because the Replicate model is an image LLM response
-[ ] Fix prompt required error; OpenRouter API
+[x] Fix prompt required error; OpenRouter API
-[ ] Fix this error in the AWS environment; Error: OpenRouter API key not configured [x] Borrow chat streaming response pattern from the original SFI; add to ChatInterface.tsx [x] Modify routes so the finish page is Experiment Intro after the homepage image dissolves [X] Modify routes so the finish page is Experiment Run after clicking SUBMIT on the Experiment Intro form
+[x] Fix this error in the AWS environment; Error: OpenRouter API key not configured [x] Borrow chat streaming response pattern from the original SFI; add to ChatInterface.tsx [x] Modify routes so the finish page is Experiment Intro after the homepage image dissolves [X] Modify routes so the finish page is Experiment Run after clicking SUBMIT on the Experiment Intro form